-If you need to make modifications in your new home, hire professionals who can successfully complete the work.
-Organizations or companies like the UDS Foundation can provide moving assistance for people with disabilities.
-The UDS Foundation provides aid with individual assessments, home evaluations, and helps with construction and installation.
+If you need to make modifications in your new home, hire professionals who can complete the work successfully.
+Organizations or companies like the UDS Foundation can provide individual assessments, home evaluations, and help with construction and installation.
 You can also find independent contractors through services like Home Advisor.
 Though these contractors may not work solely in accessibility improvements, you can provide your list of needs to see what they’ve had experience working on before.

 Know your renters’ rights

-If you’re moving into a rental, it’s important to understand your rights surrounding your relationship with the landlord and what you’re permitted to modify or update in your living space.
-The Fair Housing Act provides protections and moving help for people with disabilities.
-Your landlord may not discriminate based on your disability or ask discriminatory questions surrounding it.
+If you’re moving into a rental, it’s important to understand your rights surrounding the relationship with your landlord and what you’re permitted to modify or update in your living space.
+According to the Fair Housing Act, your landlord may not discriminate based on your disability or ask discriminatory questions surrounding it.
 If you feel like this could be a problem where you’re moving, consider consulting with an attorney about your options.

 It’s generally legal for tenants with disabilities to make modifications and updates to the rental unit to accommodate their needs.
 Common modifications include adding a wheelchair ramp or installing special handles on doors.

 These modifications, however, must be approved by your landlord.
 If your landlord thinks the modifications will create an “inappropriate living condition” for the next tenant, you may be asked to remove the modifications when you move out.
-To get your proposed modifications approved, you may need to provide proof of your disability and a description of the changes.
+In order to get your proposed modifications approved, you may need to provide proof of your disability and a description of the changes.

-If you’re moving to a different state, you may want to check with your insurance providers and other organizations to ensure you can retain the same disability services and help with moving for seniors with disabilities.
+If you’re moving to a different state, you may want to check with your insurance providers and other organizations to make sure you can retain the same disability services once you relocate.

 Private insurance or state services